appliedblockchain/mantle/sdk/README.md

 ### `Tokens`

-If your config defines one or multiple tokens they will be loaded automatically.
+If your configuration defines one or multiple tokens they will be loaded automatically.
 The first token will become the defaultToken accessible via `mantle.defaultToken`.
 Other tokens can be accessed via `mantle.tokens.TokenName`.

 Each token also has two convenience methods: `getBalance(address)` with address defaulting to mantle.address and `sendTokens(address, amount)`.
 The default token getBalance and sendTokens methods are also aliased directly to `mantle.getBalance()` and `mantle.sendTokens(...)`.

+### `Proxy`

+Mantle hooks into server-side middleware for processing IPFS requests and transaction signing (simply set the proxyURL in the Mantle configuration object).
+We supply a set of ready to go middleware from [mantle-server](https://github.com/appliedblockchain/mantle/tree/master/server-sdk) or you can hook into your own.

 # API Docs